jabascal/ai-surveillance/README.md

 # ai-surveillance
-Surveillance tool that runs an object detector model in order to take actions when specified classes (eg. "person", "dog") are detected with high score.
+Surveillance tool that runs an object detector model in order to take actions.
+Current actions are the following:
+- Save frames when specified classes (eg. "person", "dog") are detected with high score

 It uses opencv-python to capture images and for display.

-Current object detector is YOLOv8.
+Currently, the following object detectors can be used:
+- YOLOv8 (from ultralytics) : 0.3s/frame
+- YOLOv3 (keras model, obtained online) : 5s/frame
+- MobiletNetv2 (tf hub) : 0.1-0.2s/frame
+- EfficientDet-Lite4 (tf hub) : 0.3-0.4s/frame

+(Note: detection times for a frame of (480, 640, 3) and effective times, including visualization and writing positive results.)

+Detection boxes, curretly, only shown for yolov8.

 ## Installation